Listen to an audio file of this tool.

-Children and adults alike experience stress.
-Stress can be a positive force giving ourselves and our children extra energy when needed.
-But, our response to stress can also have negative effects causing family arguments, preventing children from taking important and necessary risks, and even creating physical symptoms like headaches and tummy aches.
+Children and adults experience stress.
+Stress can be a positive force giving extra energy when needed.
+But, your response to stress can also have negative effects causing family arguments, preventing children (8-year-old’s) from taking important and necessary risks, and even creating physical symptoms like headaches and tummy aches.

-As a parent, you play an essential role in your child’s success.
+As a parent or someone in a parenting role, you play an essential role in your child’s success.
 Helping your child learn to manage stress is an important skill they will use throughout their life.
 Children ages 5-10 are in the process of learning about their strong feelings, understanding the rules of school, growing friendships, and learning to master new concepts in reading, math, and more.
 All these new experiences and expectations for their performance can cause stress.
-And this stress is normal.
+And, this stress is normal.
 But, how they learn to deal with it can advance their development or harm their development.
-And, our support and guidance as parents matters greatly.
+Your support and guidance matter greatly.

-According to a recent national survey of U.S. children ages 6-12, 79% said they worry.1 Our children care about what and who they encounter day to day and are impacted by larger news stories and global events.
+According to a recent national survey of U.S. children ages 6-12, 79% said that they worry.1 Children care about what and who they encounter day to day and are impacted by larger news stories and global events.

-You may consider whether you yourself endured an adverse experience as a child (many parents have).
-Your own experience can cause greater anxiety in your parenting as emotional memories are triggered through everyday normal developmental challenges your children present to you.
-As we attempt to parent in new ways from our own upbringing, these challenges arise and require our attention.
-If we learn our own set of coping strategies and plan and practice new strategies, we can manage even our toughest moments with self-compassion while teaching our children vital skills.
+You might consider whether you, yourself, endured an adverse experience as a child (many parents have).
+Your own experience can cause greater anxiety in your parenting as emotional memories are triggered through everyday normal developmental challenges your child presents to you.
+As you attempt to parent in new ways from your own upbringing, these challenges arise and require your attention.
+If you learn your own set of coping strategies and plan and practice new strategies, you can manage even your toughest moments with self-compassion while teaching your child vital skills.

 There are resources listed at the end of this tool to address these more intense forms of stress — adverse childhood experiences.
 These can be debilitating and require help and support outside of the family.

-The following steps will prepare you to help your child through the kinds of stressors we all commonly face.
-The steps include specific, practical strategies along with effective conversation starters to guide you to help your child manage stress in ways that develop their resilience and skills for self-management.
+The following steps will prepare you to help your child through the kinds of stressors many commonly face.
+The steps include specific, practical strategies along with effective conversation starters to guide you in helping your child manage stress in ways that develop their resilience and skills for self-management.

-Whether it’s your five-year-old melting down in frustration over trying to get shoes on or your seven-year-old throwing their pencil across the room at homework time when they cannot figure out a problem, stress and how to deal with it can become our daily challenge if we don’t create plans and strategies for dealing with it along with input from our children.
+Whether it’s your five-year-old breaking down in frustration over trying to get shoes on or your seven-year-old throwing their pencil across the room at homework time because they cannot figure out a problem, stress and how to deal with it can become a daily challenge if you don’t create plans and strategies for dealing with it.

-- a sense of confidence that we can help our child regain calm and focus;
+- a sense of confidence that you can help your child regain calm and focus;

 - added daily peace of mind.